damianhakert/damianhakert.github.io/source/_posts/2015-05-13-gitlab-gitorious-free-software.markdown

 After hearing that announcement,
 [as a free software hacker and activist myself][11], I was naturally uneasy.
-Discussions of alternatives to Gitorious and Gitlab ensued on the [`libreplanet-discuss`][12] mailing list.
-Sytse Sijbrandij (Gitlab B.V.
+Discussions of alternatives to Gitorious and GitLab ensued on the [`libreplanet-discuss`][12] mailing list.
+Sytse Sijbrandij (GitLab B.V.
 CEO) happened to be present on that list;
 [I approached him very sternly][13] with a number of concerns, just as I would with anyone that I feel does not understand certain aspects of the